EPCCed/tesseract-docs/user-guide/development.rst

 required library modules (e.g. numerical libraries, IO format libraries).

-Additionally, if you are compiling parallel applications using MPI (or SHMEM, etc.) then you will need to load one of the MPI environments and use the appropriate compiler wrapper scripts.
+Additionally, if you are compiling parallel applications using MPI (or SHMEM, etc.) then you will need to load the MPI environment and use the appropriate compiler wrapper scripts.

 By default, all users on Tesseract start with no modules loaded.